WindowsAzure-TrainingKit/HOL-UnderstandingVMImagingWithCapture/HOL.md

 	![add-endpoint](Images/add-endpoint.png?raw=true)

->**Note:** Before Proceeding Ensure the Endpoint has Completed Configuration
+	>**Note:** Before proceeding, ensure the endpoint configuration is complete.

 <a name="Ex4Task3" />
 #### Task 3: Connect from a Remote Client using PowerShell ####

 1. To connect remotely you will need some information regarding the Virtual Machine.
-To obtain this information, you will log in to the Windows Azure Portal and go to your Virtual Machine's **Dashboard**.
+To obtain this information, you will log in to the Windows Azure Portal and go to your virtual machine's **Dashboard**.

 1. In the **Dashboard** page, locate and take note of the DNS.